 Still, your best bet may be to buy the paperback ($12) or ebook ($1.99) on Amazon: https://www.amazon.com/s?k=El+caballo+en+la+cocina&ref=nb_sb_noss_2

-The Town of Tomé Land Grant in Tomé may be carrying El caballo en la cocina soon, and you can order it, as well as The Horse in the Kitchen and Tales from La Perla, on this website.
+The Town of Tomé Land Grant in Tomé may be carrying El caballo en la cocina soon, and you can order it, as well as The Horse in the Kitchen and Tales from La Perla, here at ralphfloresbooks.com.
 Or contact Geri Rhodes email@example.com.

 IngramSpark takes orders from retailers: https://www.ingramcontent.com/retailers/ordering.
-And I’ll be setting up expanded distribution at KDP Amazon soon.
+And expanded distribution is available at KDP Amazon.

 Farmhome manuscript: At my request, Paul Rhetts at New Mexico Book Co-op posted this notice in his NM Book News email on March 25, 2020, but more than a year later, no takers:

 OPPORTUNITY FOR GROUP REVISION

 Geri Rhodes has posted a manuscript that her husband Ralph Flores wrote before he died.
 She is offering this here to see if any Co-opers might want to join in a group revision of the story.
 All she asks as Ralph’s widow is that if anyone does make revisions, that she receive a copy and that Ralph gets credit for the original.
 If there are enough improvements, she volunteers to be the editor and if she can find a publisher, she would give authorial credit to everyone who contributes.
 Email her at firstname.lastname@example.org if you have things to contribute to the group effort.